Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/card.md

 <summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This variant should not be used because it does not respect the Orange Design System specifications.
+These variants should not be used because they do not respect the Orange Design System specifications.
 Moreover, it might lead to accessibility issues.
 Instead, prefer using a card that includes a top image.

 Please refer to the [Cards guidelines](https://system.design.orange.com/0c1af118d/p/82eaf1-cards/b/69655e) on the Orange Design System website.
 {{< /design-callout-alert >}}